sirarifarid/zatom/README.md

 export const ZT_STORE = zatom(0);
 ```

-Now u have create the store with `zatom` u can use `ZT_STORE` to get or set the value use can also pass types here
+Now u have create the store with `zatom` u can use `ZT_STORE` to get or set the value, u can also pass types here

 **Passing types**